Hamilton body corporate fined for dumping poo in stream

-A body corporate of a gated community in Hamilton has been ordered to pay $53,550 for dumping sewerage into a nearby stream.
+A body corporate of a gated community in Hamilton has been ordered to pay $53,550 for dumping sewage into a nearby stream.

-The Sanctuary has been convicted and fined at Hamilton District Court for discharging sewerage wastewater into the Kirikiriroa Stream.
+The Sanctuary - promoted as a "premium gated community with outstanding facilities" - has been convicted and fined at Hamilton District Court for discharging sewerage wastewater into the Kirikiriroa Stream.

 The offence was discovered in March last year and Waikato Regional Council staff discovered the pipe was dumping about 300 litres of wastewater per hour.

-Council staff could not determine how long the sewerage had been flowing into the stream, but found it was due to a result of systemic faults by the body corporate.
+Council staff could not determine how long the sewage had been flowing into the stream, but found it was due to a result of systemic faults by the body corporate.

 Hamilton District Court Judge Melanie Harland said in her reserved decision that there were "astounding aspects to the case".